localstack/snowflake-docs/content/en/getting-started/faq/index.md

 ### Why are my Snowflake tests failing?

 The Snowflake emulator is in **preview** and may not support all Snowflake features.
 If your tests are failing, it could be due to the lack of support for certain Snowflake features in the emulator.
-We recommend checking the [function coverage](https://snowflake.localstack.cloud/references/coverage/) to see the list of supported functions.
+We recommend checking the [function coverage](/https://snowflake.localstack.cloud/references/coverage-functions/) to see the list of supported SQL functions and [feature coverage](/https://snowflake.localstack.cloud/references/coverage-features/) to see the list of supported features.
 If you encounter any issues, you can connect with us for [support](#support-faqs).

 ### Why does the Snowflake emulator run on `snowflake.localhost.localstack.cloud`?